pinfort/curl-kuin-bridge/README.md

 # How to Use?

-1. add curl_kuin_bridge.dll into related_files in your Kuin prop file.
+1. add curl_kuin_bridge.dll and libcurl-x64.dll into related_files in your Kuin prop file.
 1. add dependency 'kuurl'.
 1. enjoy!